Ovid/dbix-class-easyfixture/README.md

 If you attempt to load a fixture, a transaction is started and it will be rolled back when you call `unload()` or when the fixture object falls out of scope.
-If, for some reason, you do not want transactions (for example, if you need to controll them manually), you can use a true value with the `no_transactions` argument.
+If, for some reason, you do not want transactions (for example, if you need to control them manually), you can use a true value with the `no_transactions` argument.

     my $fixtures = My::Fixtures->new(